-We meet our local lodge guides who are eager to share bird specialties on the forest trails leading from the Lodge.
-Two often-difficult to see Neotropic species can be found here occasionally: Tody Motmot and Rufous-vented Ground-Cuckoo.
-Basilisk Lizards sun themselves on rocks along the stream, while Broad-billed and Rufous Motmots, Chestnut-backed Antbird, and even Dull-mantled Antbird are often present along the trail.
+We meet our local guides who are eager to share bird specialties on the forest trails leading from the Lodge.
+Occasionally, two often-difficult to see Neotropical species can be found here: Tody Motmot and Rufous-vented Ground-Cuckoo.
+Basilisk Lizard sun themselves on rocks along the stream, while Broad-billed and Rufous Motmots, Chestnut-backed Antbird, and the less common Dull-mantled Antbird are often present along the trail, and occasionally, we see the bizarre White-tipped Sicklebill.
 This area is good for seeing Neotropical wintering migrants, such as Prothonotary and Canada Warblers.
 We hope in time to get views of the elusive Sunbittern that feeds along the stream that flows by the Lodge, too.

 We relax and settle in.
 The food here is wonderful, as is the atmosphere for tonight's meal.
 Enjoy!
-Accommodations at the Canopy Lodge (B,L,D) Sun., Jan.
-27 Cara Iguana | Rare Frog Conservation Facility | Canopy Lodge There are so many wonderful places to bird right near the Canopy Lodge.
+Accommodations at the Canopy Lodge (B,L,D)

+Fri., Jan.
+22 Cara Iguana | Rare Frog Conservation Facility | Canopy Lodge

+There are so many wonderful places to bird right near the Canopy Lodge.
 Today we choose according to what species the guides are finding, and where.
-The Tody Motmot is a secretive one, often found on a road above a lovely residential district we like to walk along near town.
+The secretive Tody Motmot is one option, often found on a road we like to walk along above a lovely residential district near town.

 We do want to visit a facility for endangered frog research and propagation, housed at El Nispero, a small zoo in El Valle with a wide selection of native animals and birds, mostly in good-sized cages.
+Some of you may already be familiar with the frog facility as it has been featured in a documentary on Public Television.
 In addition to learning about the many forms of frogs and the challenges they face, we spend some time birding here, too.
 The grounds are landscaped with artificial streams and the backdrop is the most dramatic of El Valle's hills.
 It's a pleasant place to spend an hour wandering around.
-Rosy Thrush-Tanager is one we look for here, a lovely songster!
+The secretive Rosy Thrush-Tanager is one bird we look for here, a lovely songster with black and raspberry-colored plumage!
 We also take time to visit the charming local farmers' market in El Valle where colorful vegetables and artisan crafts are found.
 This is a great chance to purchase any local souvenirs or gifts to take home.

 Accommodations at Canopy Lodge (B,L,D)

-Mon., Jan.
-28 Exploring the Mountains at La Mesa & Las Minas Road
+Sat., Jan.
+23 Exploring the Mountains at La Mesa & Las Minas Road

 This morning we venture to higher elevation to watch birds near what might be the world's most beautiful chicken farm.
-Walking into the forest, we have a chance to see some of the more secretive species like mixed flocks of antwrens, White-tipped Sicklebill, and more.
+Walking into the forest, we have a chance to see some of the more secretive species, including mixed flocks of antwrens, Black-crowned Antpitta, and another chance for White-tipped Sicklebill.

 Our plan is to walk atop La Mesa on Las Minas Road where we search for foothill species and hope to see one of our favorites: the comical Northern Emerald-Toucanet.
-In lush clusters of bromeliads that festoon the trees, we encounter Ochracous and Gray-breasted Wood-Wrens, on tree trunks we search for both Plain-brown and Spotted Woodcreepers, and we listen for Red-faced Spinetail, which may sing out from roadside shrubbery.
-Both White-throated and Pale-vented Thrushes can be found along our route, along with mixed groups of beautiful tanagers like Silver-throated.
-Masked Tityra like to call from treetops at the road's edge and Black-headed Saltator, Tawny-capped and White-vented Euphonias, and Spot-crowned Barbet have been seen at local feeders!
+In lush clusters of bromeliads that festoon the trees, we encounter Ochraceous Wren and Gray-breasted Wood-Wren; on tree trunks we search for both Plain-brown and Spotted Woodcreepers, and we listen for Red-faced Spinetail, which may sing out from roadside trees.
+Both White-throated and Pale-vented Thrushes can be found along our route, as well as mixed groups of beautiful tanagers like Silver-throated.
+Masked Tityra often call from treetops at the road's edge and Black-headed Saltator, Tawny-capped and White-vented Euphonias, and Spot-crowned Barbet have been seen at local feeders!
 Those who prefer hiking to birding can simply walk farther along this scenic mountain road, returning to join us at a specified time.